 After handling the formalities of a proper wind-down of a LLC, then you need to file paperwork with the state(s) where registered, with the IRS and to put a dissolution agreement together with all the owners.
 Specific paperwork includes (but is not necessarily limited to):

 Our affordable flat-rate pricing makes it easy to dissolve your LLC online in minutes, with an offering that is customized for the unique requirements of you and your LLC.
-Fill out our short dissolution questionnaire and our expert LLC attorneys will handle the rest.
+Fill out our short dissolution questionnaire and our experienced staff of attorneys and paralegals will handle the rest.